 - The LMF may provide assistance information to the SL Positioning Server UE to assist the Sidelink Positioning result calculation.

 Editor's note: The contents of the assistance information will be defined based on RAN WG conclusions.

+Taking this paper as baseline with merging S2-2307391